 In this blog post, I want to walk you through the efforts taking place in Aruba in order to make the island we love as safe and happy as possible as we welcome back our visitors and to answer the question is it safe to travel to Aruba?

 It’s only natural that many travel aficionados are worried about their health and safety, and how it may be affected on their next trip.
 Aruba has incorporated some guidelines that protect visitors’ and residents’ personal safety.
 Of course, this does not mean there is absolutely no risk.
 It simply means the proper organisations, businesses, and individuals are doing their part to prevent people from getting sick.

 The 'Aruba Health & Happiness Code' certification will provide assurance that each certified business has taken all necessary measures to offer a safe environment for their employees and visitors alike.
 The certification seal will indicate which companies are in compliance.
 You can find a list of Aruba Health & Happiness Code certified businesses right here on Aruba.com.

 Aside from Aruba’s national personal health and safety guidelines, it is important to follow international protocol as well.
 For a step by step guide on visiting Aruba and travel focused tips and requirements visit the Safe Travels to Aruba Page.

 Below, you will find some quick tips you can apply whether you are travelling to Aruba or domestically within your own country.

-The CDC has outlined a selection of health tips for travelers that we have summarized below.
+The CDC has outlined a selection of health tips for travellers that we have summarised below.

 Hygiene is crucial!
 Due to the coronavirus being able to survive for some time on various surfaces, it is important to thoroughly wash your hands often, especially after having touched common surfaces and items.
 Be sure to check out this guide on how to properly and effectively wash your hands.
 If water and soap are not available, use a hand sanitiser containing more than 60% alcohol.